Make Out Monday: History

 The band was formed when brothers Zack and Jeremy Shada decided to put together two individual music projects into one.
 Zack and Jeremy moved to Los Angeles, California early on in their childhood and had been pursuing acts in the entertainment industry since.
 Formerly in a band with the other Shada brother Josh, Zack had started to play with future drummer Seth Renken and future lead guitarist John Spicer in various music groups.
 Former rhythm guitarist Logan Charles and Jeremy also had started doing their own music at this time.
 It was then when Zack and Jeremy had decided to combine both projects and form the band at present.
 On July 21, 2014, they had officially announced the formation of the band and released a music video for their first single "Hope Less Romantics".

 The band had cited that they coined the name "Make Out Monday" as a joke at first.
 Jeremy stated that they liked the idea of "Something Monday" and said, "I was on my phone Instagramming [sic], and scrolling down there’s a hashtag #makeoutmonday.
-I though it was the dumbest thing, so I said, 'Hey Zack, what about Make Out Monday?'
+I thought it was the dumbest thing, so I said, 'Hey Zack, what about Make Out Monday?'
 Then we started laughing, but then we thought, 'No, that has a nice ring to it and it rolls out the tongue, and it’s like super marketable.'"
 However, they had found a deeper meaning for the name, stating it's a shorter version for "make it out of Monday" as a reference to people usually hating Mondays.